University of the Sunshine Coast

 Students pay Millersville University tuition, a USC program charge, and general fees directly to MU.
 Room and board are separate and are a student's individual financial responsibility.
 There is an additional non-refundable, non-transferable MU program participation fee and application fee paid directly to Millersville, due at the time of application.

-Below is an estimated worksheet of costs for the Spring 2014 semester at USC.
+Below is an estimated worksheet of costs for the Fall 2014 semester at USC.

 USC Cost Worksheet [PDF].